Swu-wanghp/DeepStO2/README.md

-# OxyRIG-Net: Physiology-Guided Region–Relation Graph Network for Deception Detection
+# The Face of Deception: StO2 Dataset, Pattern Analysis, and Detection Model

-This repository contains the official implementation of **OxyRIG-Net**,
-a physiology-guided region–relation graph framework for facial deception detection
-based on **tissue oxygen saturation (StO₂)** imaging.
+This repository contains the official implementation of **OxyRIG-Net**, a physiology-guided region–relation graph framework for facial deception detection based on **tissue oxygen saturation (StO2)** imaging.

 ---